vegaprotocol/documentation/docs/concepts/trading-framework/fees-rewards.md

 ### Funding reward pools
 Transfers are used to send assets to reward pools, and those transfers can be set up to transfer an asset just once, or for each epoch.

-If a user wishes to provide a one-off reward in a single epoch only, they can do this by making a **single transfer** into the relevant reward pool.
+To provide a one-off reward in a single epoch only, make a **single transfer** into the relevant reward pool.

-If a user wishes to fund a single reward pool over multiple epochs, they can do this by setting up a **recurring transfer to a single reward pool** to keep topping up the reward pool for each epoch.
+To fund a single reward pool over multiple epochs, set up a **recurring transfer to a single reward pool** that will keep topping up the reward pool for each epoch, as long as there are funds available in the party's general account.

 Another option is to regularly top up multiple reward pools across multiple markets, for a single metric and reward asset, by setting up a **recurring transfer to multiple reward pools**.